TODO: Split this file into multiple files and move under utils directory.

 roots.append(span)

-def dfs(span: LiveSpan, ancestor_has_usage: bool) -> None:
+def dfs(span: LiveSpan, ancestor_has_data: bool) -> None:

-span_has_usage = usage is not None
+span_has_data = data is not None

-if span_has_usage and not ancestor_has_usage:
+if span_has_data and not ancestor_has_data:

-has_usage_data = True
+has_data = True

 for child in children_map.get(span.span_id, []):

-dfs(child, next_ancestor_has_usage)
+dfs(child, next_ancestor_has_data)

 for root in roots: